Can I Eat Beans on a Low FODMAP Diet?

 - Make your own hummus: You can use garlic-infused olive oil to replace the garlic and canned chickpeas.
 Blend in a mixer with some lemon juice, a little water, and salt to taste, then add cumin and paprika for additional flavor.

-If you are new to cooking legumes and don’t know where to start, look at the ethnic cuisines that have them as staples: India (dals and channa masala), Morocco (Harira), the Mediterranean (Italian Ribollita), Latin America (black bean soup or pozole), to name just a few.
+If you are new to cooking beans and other legumes and don’t know where to start, look at the ethnic cuisines that have them as staples: India (dals and channa masala), Morocco (Harira), the Mediterranean (Italian Ribollita), Latin America (black bean soup or pozole), to name just a few.
 You will find a world of new flavors and start loving them.